-Prior to joining the Cronkite School, Ruiz was the main evening news anchor at KPNX-TV, the NBC affiliate in Phoenix, while also reporting on the stories that matter to those who live in the Valley of the Sun.
+Prior to joining the Cronkite School, Ruiz was the main evening news anchor at KPNX-TV, the NBC affiliate in Phoenix, while also reporting and field anchoring the stories that matter to those who live in the Valley of the Sun.
 Ruiz began her career in early 2001 as an assignment desk editor and later as associate producer for Telemundo Network’s national newscast.
 Just a few months into her career, Sept.
-11 occurred, catapulting Ruiz onto an unforgettable career in broadcasting that continues to this day.
-There, she became Telemundo International’s youngest news anchor, bringing national and international news stories to the homes of 5 million-plus U.S. and Latin American viewers in English & Spanish.
+11 occurred, catapulting Ruiz on to an unforgettable profession in broadcasting that continues to this day.
+There, she became Telemundo International’s youngest news anchor, bringing national and international news stories to the homes of 5 million-plus U.S. and Latin American viewers in English and Spanish.
 Her interviews ranged from Israeli Prime Minister Benjamin Netanyahu to the presidents of Peru, Ecuador and El Salvador.

 In 2005, she accepted the challenge of becoming a reporter for WSVN-FOX Miami, one of the most dynamic and innovative news stations in the country.
 Ruiz covered a wide range of stories, from the aftermath of the devastating earthquake in Haiti, several hurricanes, the BP Oil Spill and Super Bowl XLI, among many others.

 In 2011, she was recruited by TV Marti to anchor and report on issues impacting Cuba, the Caribbean and South America.
 At TV Marti, Ruiz covered stories as a correspondent in Venezuela and Nicaragua, while field anchoring the U.S. political conventions in 2012 and President Obama’s second inauguration in 2013.

-In 2015, Ruiz anchored Pope Francis’ historic visit to the United States from Philadelphia and in the summer of 2016, Ruiz was KPNX’s choice to represent the station during the Summer Olympic Games in Rio de Janeiro, Brazil.
+In 2015, Ruiz anchored Pope Francis’ historic visit to the U.S. from Philadelphia and in the summer of 2016, Ruiz was KPNX’s choice to represent the station during the Summer Olympic Games in Rio de Janeiro, Brazil.
 There, she provided live, original and exclusive uninterrupted coverage across multiple platforms.
 In the same year, Ruiz was part of KPNX’s main anchor team for Decision 2016, NBC’s presidential election coverage.
 During an election cycle like no other, viewers turned to Ruiz's experience, objectivity and steadiness to provide unbiased, up-to-the-minute information during an unforgettable moment in U.S. history.

 In 2016 and 2017, Ruiz’s team won the Rocky Mountain Emmy for Best Evening Newscast.
-She’s also been recognized by The Academy of Television of Arts and Science for special coverage of Sept.
+She’s also been recognized by The National Academy of Television of Arts and Science for special coverage of Sept.
 11, received the David Burke Distinguished Journalism Award for exceptional integrity, bravery and originality in reporting and recognized as one of Florida’s leading Latinos in journalism.

 Ruiz was born in Miami and is of Colombian descent.
-She studied part of her elementary and high-school education in Spain and considers herself proudly part of the 200 percent: 100 percent American and 100 percent Latina.
+She studied part of her elementary and high school education in Spain and considers herself proudly part of the 200 percent: 100 percent American and 100 percent Latina.
 She graduated with honors from Florida International University with a B.S. in Mass Communication and a minor in International Relations.